I. Formal Relationship Between the University and Students

 12. Advanced Standing

-In cases in which course challenge is not possible or appropriate transfer credit is unable to be granted, the Program Chair or instructor, as appropriate, upon review of the student's background, may grant a student permission to undertake advanced course work without the normal prerequisites.
-Such advanced standing will not reduce the number of credits that the student must accumulate to obtain a UNBC degree.
+In cases in which course challenge is not possible or appropriate transfer credit is unable to be granted, the program Chair or instructor, as appropriate, upon review of the student’s background, may grant a student permission to undertake advanced coursework without the normal prerequisites.
+Such advanced standing will not reduce the number of credit hours that the student must accumulate to obtain a UNBC degree.

 13. Lower Division and Upper Division Courses

 All 100 and 200 level coursework is designated as “lower-division”.
 Coursework done at the 300, 400, and 500 levels is designated as “upper-division”.